RockYYY888/ai-digital-signage/README.md

 ## Start up the project
 #### We have provided multiple entrance for user to execute the project
 ##### 1. For windows users:
-Double click the ai_digital_signage_win.exe file and input your camera index immediately after the
+Double click the ai_digital_signage_win.exe file and input your camera index(0 is your default camera, 1 is external camera) immediately after the
  ```bash
 Using device: cpu/cuda
 cpu/cuda
 Start up.
 Today's date is: <today's date>
 ```
-prompt shows up
+prompt shows up.
+Please reserve at least 5GB of available space on your hard drive.
+When running for the first time, just after observing that the global tokenizer is loaded to 100\%, immediately enter 0 and press Enter and wait for the program to run.
 ##### 2. For Mac users:
 Mac users should download our ai_digital_signage_mac executable file; however, it is typically recognized as a document.
 In this case, please refrain from opening it.
 Instead, in the current directory, execute the following command in the terminal:
  ```bash